-- The right to inspect and review the student's college education records as soon as possible but not later than 45 days from the day the university receives a request for access.
-Students should submit to the registrar a written request that identifies the records they wish to inspect.
+- 1. The right to inspect and review the student's college education records within 45 days from the day the University receives a request for access.
+Students should submit to the registrar written requests that identify the record(s) they wish to inspect.
 The registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the registrar, the registrar shall advise the student of the correct official to whom the request should be addressed. - 2.
-The right to request amendment of the student's education records that the student believes are inaccurate or misleading.
+The right to request the amendment of the student's education records that the student believes are inaccurate or misleading.
 Students may ask UAFS to amend a record that they believe is inaccurate or misleading.
-They should write the university official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+They should write the University official responsible for the record, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If UAFS decides not to amend the record as requested by the student, the student will be notified of the decision and advised of his or her right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing. - The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+Additional information regarding the hearing procedures

+- will be provided to the student when notified of the right to a hearing. - 3.
+The right to consent to disclosures of personally identifiable information (PII) contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 UAFS discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person employed by UAFS in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom UAFS has contracted as its agent to provide a service instead of using UAFS employees or officials (such as an attorney, auditor or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+School official includes any person employed by UAFS in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee.
+A school official also may include a volunteer or contractor outside of UAFS who performs an institutional service of function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records (e.g. attorneys, auditors, collection agents, the National Student Clearinghouse, or a student volunteering to assist another school official in performing his or her tasks).
+A school official typically has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for UAFS or assist a school official in doing so.
 Upon request, UAFS also discloses education records without consent to officials of another school in which a student seeks or intends to enroll. - 4.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by UAFS to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is as follows: Family Policy Compliance Office U.S. Department of Education, 400 Maryland Ave.
-SW, Washington, DC 20202-4605.
+The right to file a complaint with the United States Department of Education concerning alleged failures by UAFS to comply with the requirements of FERPA.
+The name and address of the office that administers FERPA is noted below:

+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-4605